archetype-themes/devkit/1. Getting Started/Developing components/a. Introduction.md

 # Developing Components

-A theme component is a discrete unit of code that typically includes HTML (or Liquid), CSS, and possibly JavaScript, designed to implement a particular feature or style element within a Shopify theme.
+A theme component is a discrete unit of code that typically includes HTML (or Liquid), CSS, and possibly JavaScript, designed to implement a particular feature within a Shopify theme.

 To learn more, check out [Intro to Component Architecture]()